 Communication is key when it comes to discussing with an older child about adding a sibling to your family through adoption.
 Keeping the child apprised of important information will help appease concerns.
 While it is often difficult to provide an exact timeline, the peace of knowing that you will communicate information when you have it will be incredibly helpful.
 Allowing your child to be open and remaining willing to seriously address concerns will be imperative to effectively discuss adoption with your child and build a strong foundation for a healthy sibling relationship.
 General communication will be the key to inviting your child to not only participate in the adoption process but to help them to feel confident in knowing they will be heard if they come to you with concerns or questions.

 While it’s always important to speak to your child in a tone and with raising that is appropriate for their age, the best approach to discussing adoption with your older child is to remain open with them.
 Let them know the details that you feel are understandable for their age.
 If there are things that happened in the adoption process that are not necessarily happy moments, let them in on those when you feel appropriate.
-It is better for them to know what’s going on and feel like you are going to be honest throughout the process rather than having them sit and worry that they do not have the true details of what is happening.
+They should know what’s going on and feel like you are going, to be honest throughout the process rather than having them sit and worry that they do not have the true details of what is happening.
 It is also a great lesson for your older child to understand that sometimes things are quite difficult in life, and there are a lot of roadblocks that we have to persevere through to get to the end goal.
-Create a space of openness so, hopefully, your child to feel comfortable coming to you with any questions.
+Create a space of openness so, hopefully, your child feels comfortafeelscoming with you with any questions.

 And the spirit of openness, begin discussing adoption with your older children while you are still considering adoption.
 Having your children be a part of the process from the very beginning will be very helpful in making them feel like they are actually a part of the process.